anunayasri/second-brain/docs/index.md

 from life advice, time management, software engineering etc. Hence, this space was born.

+> I want to write the software engineering content to create good mental
+> models about conepts and tools such these can help in building better software.

+When I learn technologies or anything, I try to simply the basics.
+I intent to dump my understanding in these writings Hopefully, this will help others to write correct and robust software.

 If you have suggestions about this space, you can reach out to me on [Linkedin](https://www.linkedin.com/in/anunayasrivastava/) or [X (formerly Twitter)](https://x.com/anunayasri).